alex-br-alt/sqlclues/README.md

 --Only Bruce is the common character that was on the flight, at the atm, left the parking lot --around the time of the crime, and had a phone call for less than a minute in which he called --his accomplice, Robin

---Bruce is the suspect and Robin is the accomplice
+--Bruce is the suspect and Robin is the accomplice in this fictional senario.